 Several indoor cycling bikes are high quality and similar in price to the Peloton bikes.

 For example, the Schwinn IC4 and Echelon Connect EX5 are priced at less than $1,000 but still offer a high quality ride.
 They’re also equipped with Bluetooth capabilities and device holders for streaming classes on your device.

 If you’re looking to spend less than $1,000, the Sunny Health & Fitness SF-B1995 Fitness Pro II Bike and Cyclace Exercise Bike are your best bets.

 Which spin bike is closest to the Peloton?

-With its 21.5-in (54.6-cm) screen and extensive library of fitness classes, The MYX II Bike is similar to the Peloton bikes.
+With its 21.5-in (54.6-cm) screen and extensive library of fitness classes, The MYX II bike is similar to the Peloton bike.
 The bikes even have very similar prices, meaning choosing between them is a question of preference.

 What stationary bikes are similar to the Peloton?

 All the smart bikes in this article share key features with the Peloton Bike, such as integrated class apps and touch screens.
 Some examples of exercise bikes with similar levels of technology are the NordicTrack S22i Studio Cycle and the Bowflex VeloCore.